urbit/docs/tutorials/arvo/move-trace.md

 ["||" %give %g [%unto %kick] [i=/g/use/dojo/~zod/out/~zod/spider/drum/wool t=~[/d //term/1]]]
 ~s1..0007
 ```
-This gives us a stack trace that is a list of `move`s and some
+This gives us a move trace that is a list of `move`s and some
 associated metadata.
 Some of the `move`s are a bit of a distraction from what's
 going on overall such as acknowledgements that a `poke` was received
 (`%poke-ack`s), so we've omitted them for clarity.
 Furthermore, two `move`s (the